 13. Changes of terms

 Kivra reserves the right at any time to change and/or make additions to these terms and conditions.

-Changes in terms must be notified to Users in a manner decided by Kivra no later than one (1) month before the change takes effect.
+Changes in terms must be notified to Users in a manner decided by Kivra no later than two (2) months before the change takes effect.
 However, Kivra always has the right to immediately make changes and additions that are required by law, regulation or official decisions.

 Consent to payment by Direct Debit

 The undersigned (“payor”) consents to payments being made through withdrawals from the nominated account or from an account subsequently nominated by the payor at the request of the specified payee for payment to such party via Direct Debit on a particular date (“due date”).

 The payor consents to personal data provided in this consent being processed by the payor’s payment service provider, the payee’s payment service provider and Bankgirocentralen BGC AB for administration of the service.
 The controller for this personal data processing is the payor’s payment service provider, the payee and the payee’s payment service provider.
 The payor can request access to or rectification of personal data at any time by contacting the payor’s payment service provider.
 Further information about the processing of personal data in conjunction with payments can be found in the conditions for the account and in the contract with the payee.
 The payor can revoke this consent at any time, which means that the entire service will be terminated.

 Direct Debit is a payment service, which means that payments are made from the payor’s account on the initiative of the payee.
 The payor must grant their consent to the payee initiating payments from the payor’s account to enable the payor to pay via Direct Debit.
 Furthermore, the payor’s payment service provider (e.g. bank or payment institution) shall approve use of the account for Direct Debit and the payee shall approve the payor as user of the Direct Debit.